Snowflake-Labs/sfguide-citibike-ml-snowpark-python/README.md

 ### Alternative Client

 As an alternative to SageMaker Studio Lab this hands-on-lab can be run in Jupyter or any other notebook from a local system or anywhere a python 3.8 kernel can be installed.

+_**Note:** The `astro` cli setup as part of this repo can also run a version of Jupyter Lab on your local system, which might be quicker if you don't want to go through the conda install listed below.
+To use this include version of Jupyter, rename the `docker-compose.override.yml.TEMP` file to `docker-compose.override.yml` before running the `astro dev start` command detailed in the Airflow section below_

 - Install Miniconda
     - For MacOS Intel Chip run:
     ```bash